-Luckily, this feature can be turned off as it is complete waste of time.
+Luckily, this feature can be turned off as it is a complete waste of time.
 Pointless.
 It illustrates brilliantly how far Apple has gone towards trying to wow customers with razzmatazz without anyone saying ‘but what is the point?’.

 All style no substance.
-And together with the zooming icons and apps it makes me feel motion sick.
+And together with the zooming icons and apps, it makes me feel motion sick.

-I can see where Apple are coming from on the redesigned folders.
+I can see where Apple is coming from on the redesigned folders.
 They wanted us to be able to add more Apps to each folder as there was a limit of between 12 and 16.
 They solved this issue by having multiple pages of apps within the folder.
 Great idea!

-However the application of this idea was poor.
+However, the application of this idea was poor.

 Firstly you can only see 9 apps on the first screen rather than 12 or 16.
 So if the app you want was 12th on the list you need an extra swipe gesture to see the next page of icons before activating it.
 This might not seem so bad if there was no room for any more apps – but there is loads of space.